Emerald Coast Real Estate Update

-Pensacola has not seen better May sales since 2006, that is in the past seven years!
-In Destin this is the best May since 2005!
+Pensacola has not seen better May sales since 2006, in Destin this is the best May since 2005!

 So, if you think this a good time to buy, well guess what, you are not alone.
-Click here to see homes that are for sale in geater Pensacola.
+Click here to see homes that are for sale in greater Pensacola.